 Image by Rick Wyatt

 This rainbow colored flag is the Italian Peace Flag, which dates from the 1970s.
-In Italian, the word "PACE" means "PEACE."
-This foreign flag has in recent years enjoyed some success in the United States as a substitute for the more commonly used and traditional Peace Flag, and is still popular in Italy and parts of Europe today.
+In Italian, the word "pace" means "peace."
+This foreign flag has in recent years enjoyed some success in the United States as a substitute for the more commonly used and traditional Peace Flag, and is still popular in Italy and other parts of Europe today.
+The original striped rainbow peace flag, which included a white stripe since removed, first appeared in Italy in 1961, minis the white word "PACE" which was added in the early 1970s.

-Because of the Italian flag´s similar appearance it has been confused by the uninformed with the American Gay Rights Rainbow flag.
-However, upon close examination you will discover that it has more stripes and colors (7 instead of 6) than the Gay Rights flag.
-It is simply a case of two similar flags both attempting to mimic the colors of the rainbow, but with the important difference of an extra dark blue stripe near the bottom of the Italian Peace flag.
+Because of the Italian PACE flag´s similar appearance it has been confused by the uninformed with the American Gay Rights (LGBT) Rainbow flag.
+However, upon close examination you will discover that it has more stripes and colors (7 instead of 6) than the Gay Right´s flag.
+It is basically a case of two similar flags both attempting to mimic the colors of the rainbow, but with the important difference of an extra dark blue stripe added to the Italian Peace flags.

 Image from Tomislav Todorovic